LibertyDSNP/spec/pages/ActivityStreams/Overview.md

 Profile type objects, if supported, must at minimum contain a `"type"` field with the value `"Profile"` and a `"describes` field with an activity sub-object of type person to represent the user being described by the profile object.

 Profile objects may include a `"summary"` field with a string value representing a short biography of the user.
-Profile objects may include an `"avatar"` field with an activity sub-object of type image referring to an image to be used as the user's avatar.
+Profile objects may include an `"icon"` field with an activity sub-object of type image referring to an image to be used as the user's avatar.
 Profile objects may include a `"links"` field with an array of activity sub-objects of type link referring to other websites or profiles associated with the user.

 For example, the following would be a valid profile object: